-PR Firms Influencing Public Policy
+PR Firms Influencing Energy Policy, Budgets

 By Joanna Rothkopf, Assistant Editor, Salon

 Many climate change deniers will have to start handling their own public relations.
+Some PR firms are starting to find their compass and conscience.

 The Guardian reports that several of the top 25 global PR firms have confirmed that they will no longer do business with clients that reject the existence of climate change, or take on campaigns with the goal of blocking carbon pollution regulations.
 The PR firms include WPP, Waggener Edstrom (WE) Worldwide, Weber Shandwick, Text 100 and Finn Partners.
 (Crossbow Communications also refuses to work for companies and causes that threaten biodiversity, endangered species, endangered cultures or our endangered planet.)